Contact

 Year 5 – Teen Ranch at Cobbitty

-A first camp experience or for some the first extended period of time away from home.
-This camp provides an entry level experience for students in Year 5 not too far away from home.
+The first camp experience for some and the first extended period of time away from home for others.
+This camp provides an entry-level experience for students in Year 5 not too far away from home.
 The Camp provides an opportunity for Christian Discovery, team building and participation in a range of Outdoor Recreational pursuits.

 Year 7 – Rathane and Telford at Port Hacking

 The timing of this Camp is specifically allocated to foster relationship building at the commencement of Year 7.
-With a number of students coming into the College at this entry point it provides an opportunity to develop friendships and unite the new Year 7 group.
-The Camp builds on skills developed at the Year 5 Camp for students that have come through the College Middle Years but also provides opportunities for those students new to the College to engage in these pursuits of which they may have had limited exposure.
-Christian Discovery and Outdoor Recreation are again prominent features in this program.
+With a number of students coming into the College at this entry point, it provides an opportunity to develop friendships and unite the new Year 7 group.
+The Camp builds on skills developed at the Year 5 Camp but also provides opportunities for those students new to the College to engage in these pursuits to which they may have had limited exposure.
+Christian Discovery and Outdoor Recreation are again prominent features of this program.

 Year 9 – Nowra Waterslea – Shoalhaven River

 A purposed designed program as a possible precursor for the popular Duke of Edinburgh program at the College.
-Students are split into boys’ and girls’ groups and alternate between a one night expedition program and a night in cabins.
+Students are split into boys’ and girls’ groups and alternate between a one-night expedition program and a night in cabins.
 Students engage in a range of Outdoor Recreational activities and are challenged in areas of initiative and self-efficacy.
-A night program that focuses on an area of interest that the group is engaged in and the separation to single genders for the duration of the program allows for specific focus on the needs of the students at this important developmental stage.
+A night program that focuses on an area of interest that the group is engaged in and the separation of single genders for the duration of the program allows for a specific focus on the needs of the students at this important developmental stage.

 Year 11 – Boomerang Adventures City Experience